robomanipal9/robomanipal9.github.io/README.md

-Official Website of Team RoboManiapl, the official robotics student project of Manipal Institute of Technology.
+Official Website of Team RoboManipal, the official robotics student project of Manipal Institute of Technology.

 https://robomanipal.com/